aquietone/shareddata/README.md

 The script will check for stale character data and remove it after the configured cleanupInterval amount of time.
 Per server/character configurations are stored in config/shareddata/ folder.

+Includes support for defining custom data sources to output data other than what is available via existing MQ TLOs.
+See section on Custom Data Sources.

 # Usage

 ## Run with